Easily secure a start-up loan for young entrepreneurs online

 • Profitability and liquidity forecast for three years

-Many founders underestimate the capital requirement for marketing and unforeseen expenses by up to 20 percent.
+Many founders underestimate the capital requirement for marketing and unforeseen expenses by up to 20 per cent.
 A well-structured plan paves the way for a smooth digital application process.

-Digital and efficient: Mastering the online application process
+Digital and efficient: mastering the online application process

-Avoid common mistakes and maximise credit opportunities
+Avoid common mistakes and maximise your chances of securing credit

-1. Unrealistic sales and profit expectations
+1. Unrealistic revenue and profit expectations

-2. Insufficient or lacking capital buffer
+2. Lack of or insufficient capital buffer

 4. Incomplete or incorrect application documents

-Request a personalised risk assessment now
+Request an individual risk analysis now

 FAQ

-Can I combine multiple promotional loans?
+Can I combine multiple subsidised loans?

 Subscribe to our newsletter